-Get internet for the whole household with 4G and 5G home broadband.
+Get internet for the whole household with Three 5G and 4G home broadband.

-4G home broadband is an internet service for your home that uses a 4G connection (like your smartphone does) rather than a more typical ‘fixed line’ (generally delivered through your landline and/or a fibre optic cable).
-5G home broadband is much the same, except it can tap into faster 5G networks, allowing for higher speed internet.
+Three 4G broadband is an internet service for your home that uses a 4G connection (like your smartphone does) rather than a more typical ‘fixed line’ (generally delivered through your landline and/or a fibre optic cable).
+Three 5G broadband is much the same, except it can tap into faster 5G networks, allowing for higher speed internet.

 There are a number of benefits to 5G and 4G home broadband.
 For one thing, as the data isn’t sent through your landline, you don’t need a landline.
 This is a potentially big deal as many people rarely use their landline for calls these days, keeping it simply because it’s a requirement for their internet.
 So by taking it out of the equation you can also remove line rental costs.

 The setup process is also simple.
 We’ll get into a bit more detail on this below, but it’s basically just plug and play.
 So you can set it up yourself without needing to wait for (or pay for) an engineer visit.